List of Ghostbusters video games: Ghostbusters (1984)

 Crane wrote the game in six weeks, based in part on an incomplete project called Car Wars about armed automobiles in a city.
 This led to the "ghost vacuum" on the Ecto-1, something not present in the film.
 Activision obtained the license early in the film's production, and most of the game was finished by the time Crane watched the film.
 While pleased with the game, Crane later stated that he regretted not being able to include a better victory screen.
 The last week of development was spent on the opening screen which plays the Ghostbusters theme song.

-The Master System version (1987) added an on-foot shooting gallery level with different animations, while the NES version (1988), ported by Japanese developer Bits Laboratory, made the action sequences considerably more difficult, had lower graphical resolution and provided a different ending.
+The Master System version (1987) added an on-foot shooting gallery level with different animations, while the NES version (1988), ported by Japanese developer Bits Laboratory, made the action sequences considerably more difficult, had higher graphical resolution and provided a different ending.
 The ending in the NES version is full of spelling, grammar and punctuation mistakes: